Powerlearnproject/se-day1-assignment-Tem1l0luwa/README.md

 5. Customization: It allows users to customize AI interactions to meet specific needs, making the model more versatile and adaptable to different contexts.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague Prompt: "How do I cook?"
+Improved Prompt: "Provide a step-by-step recipe for making a classic Italian pasta dish, including ingredients and cooking times."
+Why It's More Effective: The improved prompt specifies the type of dish (Italian pasta), the format (step-by-step recipe), and the details needed (ingredients and cooking times), ensuring the response is practical and actionable.